 The program is endorsed by the Paediatrics and Child Health Division of the Royal Australasian College of Physicians.

-From time to time all government and non-government girls' schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the self-detection brochure from the website and distribute it to girls in Years 7 and 9 (11 and 13 years of age in most states and territories).
+Each year in July/August, all government and non-government girls' schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the self-detection brochure from the website and distribute it to girls in Years 6 and 8 (10 and 12 years of age in most states and territories).

 In summary, self-detection is the way for the future.
 School screening, when properly conducted, is an effective method for detection but the cost of a national program will remain prohibitive.
 On the positive side, self-detection places more responsibility on the individual girl for her own health and this is regarded as a good move as it is for so many areas of health these days.

 The screening committee of the Spine Society of Australia has a representative in each State and the ACT who are available for consultation.
 They are:

 Dr A J Gray NSW